Brand Names: U.S.

 Apo-Methotrexate; JAMP-Methotrexate; Methotrexate Injection USP; Methotrexate Injection, BP; Methotrexate Sodium Injection; Metoject; ratio-Methotrexate Sodium

 - This drug may cause very bad and sometimes deadly side effects.
 This drug is only for use in people with very bad psoriasis or rheumatoid arthritis when other drugs have been used and have not worked.
 Some products may be used in people with life-threatening cancer.
-Talk with your doctor.
+Talk with the doctor.

 - You will be watched closely by your doctor.